1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 The key handoff occurs at closing or shortly after, depending on the seller's move-out timing.
 Most Maricopa transactions transfer keys at the title company on closing day.

-If you are thinking about buying a home in Maricopa, AZ, the first call is free, and there is no obligation.
+If you are thinking about buying a home in Maricopa, AZ, your first call is free with no obligation.
 Call 520-838-8037 to talk with David Hoos or, for service in Spanish, David Ruiz.
 We start with the initial buyer consultation and walk through your situation, timeline, and price range.

 Get matched with the right Maricopa specialist in 60 seconds